LGBTQ advocacy in the Gaza war: Pro-Israeli queer advocacy

 In an October 2023 op-ed, David Kilmnick, president of the New York queer advocacy group LGBT Network, urged the LGBT community to support Israel.
 Billy Porter signed an open letter organized by Creative Community for Peace calling on the entertainment industry to support Israel.
 The following month, the Israeli foreign ministry tweeted a photo of a gay Israeli soldier standing in front of destroyed buildings in Gaza and holding a rainbow flag that said: "in the name of love".
-The soldier stated: “the IDF is the only army in the Middle East that defends democratic values.”
+The soldier stated: "the IDF is the only army in the Middle East that defends democratic values."
 He called for equal rights for LGBT Israelis and said that he hoped to show their contributions to the war effort.
 The photo was criticized as an example of pinkwashing.

 Gay porn producer, Michael Lucas, tweeted a photo of an Israeli missile with "From Michael Lucas, to Gaza" written on it in December 2023.
 He said that an Israeli soldier had sent him the photo to thank him for donating.
 There was backlash from social media users and porn stars who refused to work with him, which he attributed to antisemitism.
-The following month, a photo of an Israeli missile stating “IDF you better WERK!", "Queers Against Hamas", and the names of 3 pro-Palestine drag queens went viral on social media.
+The following month, a photo of an Israeli missile stating "IDF you better WERK!", "Queers Against Hamas", and the names of 3 pro-Palestine drag queens went viral on social media.
 Willow Pill, one of the drag queens named, strongly criticized the photo and pro-Israel queer people on social media.

 Ritchie Torres, a gay congressman from New York, has consistently advocated for Israel.
 He has said that he supports Israel in part because of his experiences of the gay community in Tel Aviv and has denied that his support is due to the AIPAC funding he receives.
 Torres has opposed a ceasefire, spoken at the March for Israel, and called accusations that Israel is committing genocide a "blood libel".
 As of June 2024, City & State estimated that about half of the content on his personal Twitter account was about Israel.
 His views have led to conflict with fellow Democrats; he has criticized the Democratic Socialists of America and voted to censure Palestinian-American congresswoman Rashida Tlaib.

 A Wider Bridge, a pro-Israel LGBTQ organization, has made statements regarding the right of Jewish people to feel safe at LGBTQ events and has criticized the LGBTQ community as lacking sympathy towards Jews and Israelis.
-The organization has sought to highlight anti-semitism in the LGBTQ community, releasing a report on the subject in conjunction with Eshel.
+The organization has sought to highlight antisemitism in the LGBTQ community, releasing a report on the subject in conjunction with Eshel.